 Read our blog, Navigating the PPP Loan Forgiveness Process for more information.

 When do I have to apply for loan forgiveness?

 You have up to 10 months from the end of your covered period to apply for forgiveness.

 Are there special forgiveness rules for loans under $50,000?

 Yes!
 If your PPP loan is $50,000 or less, you can use SBA Form 3508S to apply for forgiveness.
-And, you’re exempt from any loan forgiveness reductions if you had to reduce the number of full-time equivalent (FTE) employees or reduce employee salaries or wages.
+And, you’re exempt from any loan forgiveness reductions if you reduced the number of full-time equivalent (FTE) employees or reduced employee salaries or wages.